Magforum logo links to homepage

 Dec 26.
 Australia’s richest man, Kerry Packer, who controlled most of the country’s magazines through Publishing & Broadcasting Ltd, has died, aged 68.
 A family statement released through his Nine Network television station said: ‘He died peacefully at home with his family at his bedside.’

-Australia magazine Merricks For emigrants
+Australia magazine Merricks

-Australia & New Zealand
+Australia and New Zealand magazine

-Dec 05/Jan06.
+Dec 05/Jan 06.
 Merricks. £3.75; 124pp.
 Ed: Anna Scrivenger

 The latest in a range of titles from Merricks covering lifestyle, buying property and travel to various countries.
 The range focuses on advice for people who want to migrate.
 Australia (six a year); limited distribution: only WH Smith; sponsored by Currencies Direct.
-Florida quarterly.

 Travel sector profile

-Pamela Anderson cover of Front magazine
+Pamela Anderson on Front cover

 Highbury's Front